Office of Consumer Health Insurance 2006 Annual Report

 The HIPAA-CHIP (Section 15) pool is the state’s mechanism to protect the portability rights of individuals who have satisfied the requirements of HIPAA including prior creditable coverage in a group health plan.
 Effective June 23, 2003, HIPAA-CHIP was expanded to include the TAA-CHIP program.
 It became a qualified health plan pursuant to the Trade Act of 2002 for eligible persons allowing participants to claim the Health Coverage Tax Credit (HCTC) equal to 65% of paid premium.
 HIPAA-CHIP by statute cannot impose preexisting condition limitations.
 This pool is funded partially by insurance industry assessments and partially by premiums.

-TAA contains provisions that provide grants for high risk pools that meet certain criteria.
-The HIPAA-CHIP pool met the established criteria and has received $15.6 million in federal grants over the two years of the grant program.
-A portion has been returned to the participants in the form of premium reductions of 6.6% in 2005 and 7.18% in 2006.
+The Trade Act of 2002 contained provisions that provided grants for high risk pools that met certain criteria.
+The HIPAA-CHIP pool met the established criteria and has received $15.6 million in federal grants over the first two years of the grant program.
+A portion was returned to the participants in the form of premium reductions of 6.6% in 2005 and 7.18% in 2006.
+The High Risk Pool Funding Extension Act provided funding for a third year for which Illinois received almost $4.2 million allowing premium reductions for calendar year 2007 of 5.08%.

 ICHIP continues to partner with other state and federal agencies on outreach activities in response to situations where employee health plans are affected by business changes.